AhhadQamar/auto-annotated-portfolio/content/pages/index.md

   backgroundRepeat: no-repeat
   opacity: 75
 sections:
+  - type: HeroSection
+    title: >-
+      I'm a developer, digital artist, consultant and a bunch of other impressive titles and buzz words.
+    subtitle: >-
+      This is my info—I'm sharing it all this with ya'll to impress you with all the hard work I've done in the past few years.
+Once you're impressed, you can continue to scroll down to see more details and credentials about me.
+    actions:
+      - type: Button
+        label: Hire me
+        altText: ''
+        url: /
+        showIcon: true
+        icon: arrowRight
+        iconPosition: right
+        style: primary
-  - elementId: ''
+        elementId: ''
+    media:
+      type: ImageBlock
+      url: /images/WhatsApp Image 2025-03-03 at 16.45.15_1885cf32.jpg
+      altText: Hero image
+      caption: Caption of the image
+      elementId: 'border-radius:{30px};'
     colors: colors-f
     backgroundSize: full
-    title: >-
-      I’m Ahhad Qamar a developer, digital artist, consultant and a bunch of other impressive titles and buzz words.
-    subtitle: >-
-      This is my info—I’m sharing it all this with ya’ll to impress you with all the hard work I’ve done in the past few years.
-Once you’re impressed, you can continue to scroll down to see more details and credentials about me.
+    elementId: ''
     styles:
       self:
         height: auto
         width: wide
-        margin:
-          - mt-0
-          - mb-0
-          - ml-0
-          - mr-0
         padding:
           - pt-36
           - pb-48